raickhr/shikhar.rai/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I am a fluid dynamics enthusiast studying fluid dynamics of the geophysical fluids.
 My research works are mostly related with air-sea interactions and physical oceanography.
 I employ numerical models and use satellite and insitu observational datasets in my research.
 I am keen in understanding the multiscale physics of the geophysical fluids.
-I attempt to understand the interaction of the physical process at various lengthscales and timescales.
+I attempt to understand the interaction of the physical processes at various lengthscales and timescales.
 I am also interested in developing turbulent parameterizations in the numerical models.
     design:
       columns: '1'
   - block: collection